ngs-doo/revenj/README.md

 ps. few notes:

+ * http server is easiest to set up; just overwrite GeneratedModel.dll in cache folder or reference it from another location
  * security is disabled in default configuration
- * https does not work, server certificate must be referenced
- * it's recommended to keep GeneratedModel in shadow copied folder, or move it to bin (instead of cache as defined in appSettings - <add key="ServerAssembly" value="cache\GeneratedModel.dll" />)
  * write DSL with the help of DDD for DSL Visual Studio plugin
+ * server certificate must be referenced to get wcf working
+ * it's recommended to keep GeneratedModel in shadow copied folder, or move it to bin (instead of cache as defined in appSettings - &lt;add key="ServerAssembly" value="cache\GeneratedModel.dll" /&gt;)